mlflow/mlflow/docs/source/R-api.rst

 operations involving a run it adopts the current active run, or, if one does not exist, starts one through the implied service.

-Read Command Line Parameter
+Read Command-Line Parameter
 ===========================

-Reads a command line parameter.
+Reads a command-line parameter.

 .. code:: r